bundickm/Warmup_Notebooks/README.md

 Day 4 - [Programmatic Problem Solving](https://github.com/bundickm/Programmatic_Problem_Solving): How to approach programming with a methodical, deliberate approach

-Day 5 - Strings:
+Day 5 - Strings: Learning about strings, documentation, and edge/corner cases

-Day 6 - Lists and Tuples:
+Day 6 - Lists and Tuples: Learning about the similarities and differences between lists and tuples.

-Day 7 - Dictionaries and Sets:
+Day 7 - Dictionaries and Sets: Learning about the similarities and differences between dcitionaries and sets.

 Day 8 - Recursion: